MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 ## Perform on-demand log collection

-You can collect on-demand logs using PowerShell or Windows Admin Center.
+You can collect on-demand logs using PowerShell or Windows Admin Center in the Azure portal.

 # [PowerShell](#tab/power-shell)